gvwilson/thirdbit/src/fiction/santas/index.md

 through a window in the top of the cheese shop.
 De raised a hand in salute.
-Finner shifted the bicycle to wave back, then set its tireless wheels on the nearest rail of the track.
+Finner shifted the bicycle to wave back, then set the grooves of its tireless wheels on the nearest rail of the track.
 He grinned:
 it was nearly a perfect fit.